Step 1

 Approve Connections

-Educators approve every Judge and Partner request.
+Educators approve every judge and partner request.
 Judges and partners only see the ability to leave ratings or comments under pitch submissions once you grant access.

 _edited.jpg)